byronxu99/hdmi-led/README.md

 * HDMI input is decoded to RGB video data by an IP block from the Diligent Vivado Library.
 * RGB video is converted to native AXI-Stream video with a Xilinx IP block, crossing clock domains from HDMI pixel clock to FPGA clock.
 * The `hls_video_processor` handles crop, scale, gamma correction, color correction, and brightness adjustment operations.
+* Scaling is performed by simply averaging a group of 32x32 input pixels to generate one output pixel.
+For such an extreme scaling factor, there is barely any visual difference between this method and more "proper" algorithms like cubic or Lanczos kernels.
 * Incoming pixels are stored into a buffer in the `triple_buffer` module.
 * On the outgoing end, the `matrix_controller` generates the necessary buffer locations to read for the next pixel, reversing rows when needed to match the physial array layout.
-* The `ws2812b_driver` generates output waveforms to communicate pixel data to the LED strip
+* The `ws2812b_driver` generates output waveforms to communicate pixel data to the LED strip.
+It is designed to match the timing requirements for [WS2812B LED strips](https://cdn-shop.adafruit.com/datasheets/WS2812B.pdf).
+LED strips have huge timing tolerances relative to the precision that FPGAs offer.
 * The `user_input` module receives button and switch input and sets inputs to other modules accordingly.

 ![Block Design](https://i.imgur.com/ZkUan8F.png)